dastels/circuitpython_deploy/README.md

 If you don't provide a manifest, no libaries will ever be copied, and all project files will be.

 Typically you will set up your initial manifest file and run `deploy -l` to put the library modules in place.
 After that you will ususally just use the `-l` option when you add to the list of libraries in the manifest file or download & extract a new version of the bundle.
-You'll also probably seldom use the -s option to avoid taking the time to copy data files in subdirectories, using it only when they get updated.
-This is because those data files are relatively static compared to code.
+You'll also probably seldom use the `-s` option to avoid taking the time to copy data files in subdirectories, using it only when they get updated.
+This is because those data files are usually relatively static (and large) compared to code.
 So most often while working on a project you'll simply use

 ```deploy```